oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

 > Note: As CSAF 2.0 requires quotes, an [cite](#RFC4180) parser can read both format revisions.

-The file `changes.csv` SHALL be located in the folder given as directory URL in the `provider-metadata.json`.
+The file `changes.csv` SHALL be located in the folder given as directory URL under `/distributions[]/directory/url` in the `provider-metadata.json`.

 > The example \[[eg](#requirement-12-index-txt-eg-2)\] uses five `changes.csv` files - one for each TLP label.
 > The corresponding `provider-metadata.json` excerpt is given in example \[[eg](#requirement-12-index-txt-eg-3)\].